-1. Climate change mitigation

-2. Climate change adaptation

-2. Climate change adaptation

-2. Climate change adaptation

-protection of water and marine resources

-4. Transition to a circular economy control

-5. Pollution prevention and of biodiversity and ecosystems
+1. Climate change mitigation 2.
+Climate change adaptation 3.
+Sustainable use and protection of water and marine resources 4.
+Transition to a circular economy 5.
+Pollution prevention and control 6.
+Protection and restoration of biodiversity and ecosystems

 The eligibility of a given economic activity means that this activity is listed in one of the delegated acts of the six environmental objectives and fits the description of that activity.